jimdigriz/bratwurst/board/ar7/wag54g/README.md

 ## Misbehaving Ethernet Ports

 A gotcha typically is a broken capacitor (33uF 16V) that can lead to all [sorts of trouble](http://archive.gavinbenda.com.au/2007/05/27/wag54g-v2-capacitor-replacement/).
-I had this issue with all ten of the WAG54Gs I bought off [eBay](http://www.ebay.com/) and found that with one of them I was able to get a temporary workaround by using a direct connection from my workstation after forcing the link speed to 10Mbps half-duplex with:
+I had this issue with all ten of the WAG54Gs I bought off [eBay](http://www.ebay.com/) but did found that with one of them I was able to get a temporary workaround by using a direct connection from my workstation after forcing the link speed to 10Mbps half-duplex with:

     sudo ethtool -s eth0 autoneg off speed 10 duplex half